Variable Selection for Latent Class Analysis with Application to Low Back Pain Diagnosis: Low back pain data: ``Don't know'' entries

+In the article, patients with ``Don't know'' entries for some clinical indicators were removed for consistency with the approach of \cite{smart:blake:2011}.

+Another reasonable approach would be to consider these entries as \emph{missing at random} \citep{little:2002}, assuming that conditionally on observed and unobserved data, the missingness mechanism does not depend on the unobserved data.
+Then, for each patient, the framework can be reformulated partitioning the vector of clinical criteria into observed and unobserved components with the result that the missing entries are ignorable for inference about the model; see the approach of \citet{bartolucci:etal:2016} and references therein.
+Note that in practice this approach would have the same results as deleting the records corresponding to the missing values.

+A further approach would be to add an extra category corresponding to the ``Don't know'' outcome.
+For some criteria the ``Don't know'' outcome appears only once in the data and adding a extra category would be problematic as only one observation of it would be availabe.
+However, Criterion 20 contains 27 records labeled as ``Don't know''.
+In the following we present the results of the variable selection method on the data where an extra category was considered for Criterion 20.

+Table~\ref{tab1} contains the results of the variable selection and the latent class model fitting.
+Using the proposed swap-stepwise variable selection method we retain 8 variables and the BIC selects a 3-class model on these.
+The selected criteria are 6, 7, 12, 13, 19, 26, 30, 33.
+With the \citet{dean:raftery:2010} approach and the standard stepwise selection different number of classes and larger sets of clustering variables are selected.

-A cross-tabulation of the estimated partition on the 11 selected variables versus the expert-based classification is reported in Table~\ref{crosstab1}.
-It seems reasonable to match the 3 detected classes to the Nociceptive, Peripheral Neuropathic and Central Sensitization group respectively.
+Table~\ref{crosstab1} presents a cross-tabulation of the estimated partition on the 8 selected variables versus the expert-based classification of the patients.
+Again, it seems quite reasonable to match the three detected classes to the three mechanisms-related types of pain.

-Table~\ref{tab2} lists the 11 selected clinical criteria and the estimated probability of occurrence given the class which a patient is assigned to; also the observed proportion of occurrence is reported in brackets.
-Figure~\ref{fig:3} is an heatmap of the estimated class conditional probabilities: the selected variables present good degree of separation between the three classes which are generally characterized by the almost full presence or almost complete absence of the selected criteria.